titmouse001/Zx-Spectrum-Cybernoid-asm/README.md

 ### Cybernoid-Disasm - ZX Spectrum Game Code Analysis

 This project is a disassembly of Cybernoid for the ZX Spectrum.\
-My goal is to reverse-engineer the game, add labels and comments, and hopefully restructure it to make it more understandable.
+My goal is to reverse-engineer the game, add meaningful labels and comments, and document the code to make it more understandable.
+I'm starting from address-only assembly instructions, so it’s a lot of work.

 ![Cybernoid](/asm/images/cybernoid-1st-screen.png)